Modern liberalism in the United States: New Deal

 The New Deal programs to relieve the Great Depression are generally regarded as a mixed success in ending unemployment.
 At the time, many New Deal programs, especially the CCC, were popular.
 Liberals hailed them for improving the life of the common citizen and for providing jobs for the unemployed, legal protection for labor unionists, modern utilities for rural America, living wages for the working poor and price stability for the family farmer.
 Economic progress for minorities, however, was hindered by discrimination, an issue often avoided by Roosevelt's administration.

 Relief, recovery and reform

+President Franklin D. Roosevelt signing the Social Security Act of 1935 into federal law, creating the Social Security Administration.

 The New Deal consisted of three types of programs designed to produce relief, recovery and reform: